-Darkness is setting upon the world; the workweek is coming to a close.
+Darkness is settling upon the world; the workweek is coming to a close.
 A week of activity, a week of growth, a tiring week.
-But as the sun goes down, a new day is being ushered in: the day for which we toiled the entire week, a day of rest and tranquility, the holy Shabbat.
+But as the sun goes down on Friday, a new day is being ushered in: the day for which we toiled the entire week, a day of rest and tranquility, the holy Shabbat.

 Greeting the Shabbat (and also Jewish holidays) are girls and women across the globe.
 Shortly before sunset they light candles, which usher in peace and blessing to their homes and to the world.

 Origin and Reasons

 The first woman to light Shabbat candles was our Matriarch Sarah.
 According to Jewish tradition, Sarah would light the Shabbat candles on the eve of the Shabbat, in the famous tent she shared with Abraham, and the candles would miraculously burn from one Friday to the next.
 Thus the pleasant sight of Sarah's candles greeted the many guests that visited Abraham and Sarah's tent throughout the week.